Hayate Sugii

-Hayate Sugii (杉井 颯, Sugii Hayate) is a Japanese footballer who plays as a left back for club Kagoshima United.
+Hayate Sugii (杉井 颯, Sugii Hayate) is a Japanese footballer who plays as a left back for Montedio Yamagata.

 Career

 Kashiwa Reysol

 Hayate made his debut for Kashiwa Reysol on 1 June 2019.

 Zweigen Kanazawa

 Hayate made his debut for Zweigen on 23 February 2020 against Fagiano Okayama.

 Gainare Tottori

 Hayate made his debut for Gainare Tottori on 14 March 2021.
 He scored his first goal for the club on 11 September 2021 in the 62nd minute.

 Nagano Parceiro

 Hayate made his debut for Nagano on 19 March 2022 against Fujieda MYFC.